 Introduction to Defect Tracking Tools

 Defect Tracking Tools are the tools used mainly for tracking the defect through every step of the defect life cycle in the software development process.
 A Defect is a divergence in the client’s requirement in any form or shape that should be corrected before the implementation of the product and delivery of the product to the client.
-And so, the defects go through various stages, which needs to be taken care of.
+And so, the defects go through various stages, which need to be taken care of.
 These are the tools used for this process.
 A few of the famous tools to achieve are Mantis, JIRA, Basecamp, Teamwork Projects, Redbooth, Asana, etc.

-What is Defect Tracking Tools?
+What are Defect Tracking Tools?

 These Tools are tools or software which are meant to report the bugs found during software testing and track those bugs which were reported.

 Hence, the Uses of Bug Tracking Tools could be mentioned as:

 2) To track those bugs which were reported

 Please note that both the bug tracking tool or defect tracking tool is the same thing.
 In this article, both terms mean the same.

 Below are some of the following key tools for tracking defects.